infracost/actions/README.md

 ![](.github/assets/policy-passing-github.png)

 If you use HashiCorp Sentinel, follow [our example](examples/sentinel) to output the policy pass/fail results into CI/CD logs.

-## Actions

-We recommend you use the above [quick start](#quick-start) guide and examples, which uses the [setup](setup) action.
-This downloads and installs the Infracost CLI in your GitHub Actions workflow.

 ## Contributing